srl-labs/containerlab/docs/manual/published-ports.md

         - mysocketio_token:/root/.mysocketio_token # bind mount API token
 ```

 The `mysocketio` node is a simple linux container with mysocketctl client installed.
-Containerlab uses this node to create the sockets and start tunnels as defined in the `share` block.
+Containerlab uses this node to create the sockets and start tunnels as defined in the `publish` block.

 Pay specific attention to `binds` defined for mysocketio node.
 With this section we provide the two crucial artifacts:
 * path to the private key, that matches the public key used during the registration